 Some researchers are focusing on Lactobacillus sakei, L. rhamnosus, L. plantarum, L. casei, and L. Johnsonii in the treatment of sinusitis and sinus health (see below Promising Probiotic Nasal Sprays and also the June 29, 2016 post).

-On the other hand, a few people (including my family members) reported trying various multi-strain probiotics containing various Lactobacillus and Bifidobacterium species in such a manner, but it did not treat the sinusitis, even though it resulted in some improvement usually (but not always).
+OTHER PROBIOTICS MAY OR MAY NOT HAVE BENEFICIAL EFFECTS - On the other hand, a few people (including my family members) reported trying various multi-strain probiotics containing various Lactobacillus and Bifidobacterium species in such a manner, but it did not treat the sinusitis, even though it resulted in some improvement usually (but not always).
 We tried Flora Udo's Choice Advanced Adult's Probiotic supplement with Lactobacillus casei, L. rhamnosus, L. acidophilus, L. plantarum, Bifidobacterium bifidum, B. breve, and B. longum (at florahealth.com).
 Since sinusitis sufferers don't have the bacteria diversity of healthy people, and the sinus microbial community is different in each person, then adding what are viewed as beneficial bacteria to the sinus microbial community might help some people.

 The possibility remains that perhaps one or more bacteria species, or a combination of species, has effects similar to L. sakei.
 But which ones or which combinations of bacteria?
 (Just remember, trying L. sakei products or multi-strain probiotics is self-experimentation, and results are unknown and can vary - can be positive, negative, or no effect.)